celo-org/celo-monorepo/packages/sdk/dappkit/README.md

   waitForSignedTxs
 } from "@celo/dappkit";

+const dappName = "My DappName";
+const callback = Linking.makeUrl("/my/path");

-// Let's assume that the address has enough cUSD to pay the
+// Let's assume that the address has funds enough in cUSD to pay the
-// transaction fees of all the transactions and enough to buy 10 CELO
+// transactions fees of all the transactions and enough to buy 10 CELOs
-// AND it's already a registered Account (otherwise it will require a call
+// AND it's already a registered Account (otherwise it will require to call
-// to the `createAccount` method from the Accounts contract)
+// the `createAccount` method from the Accounts contract)

 // We will be using the following contracts: const stableToken = await kit.contracts.getStableToken();
 const exchange = await kit.contracts.getExchange();
 const lockedGold = await kit.contracts.getLockedGold();
-const election = await kit.contracts.getElection()
+const election = await kit.contracts.getElection();

 const decimals = await stableToken.decimals(); // both cusd and celo use the same

 const tenCelo = new BigNumber(10).pow(parseInt(decimals, 10)).toString();
-const oneHundredCUSD = new BigNumber(10).pow(parseInt(decimals, 10)).toString();
+const oneHundredCUSD = new BigNumber(100).pow(parseInt(decimals, 10)).toString();
 // Now we will generate the transactions that we require to be signed

 // First of all, we need to increase the allowance of the exchange address